The Best Places to Live in Ireland & the Cheapest Cities

 Ireland’s oldest surviving city is Waterford, located in the southeast of the island.
 It also happens to be one of the prettiest, especially once night sets in across the marina.

 The city’s most famous export was traditionally glass or crystal but recent years have been hard on Waterford and it is one of the most deprived areas of Ireland today.
-The smallest of the five cities featured here with a population of around 50,000, Waterford is also the cheapest of the main cities in the Republic of Ireland, so it’s at least worth considering if you’re a budget-focused nomad or remote worker.
+The smallest of the five cities featured here with a population of around 50,000, Waterford is one of the cheapest of the main cities in the Republic of Ireland, so it’s at least worth considering if you’re a budget-focused nomad or remote worker, although in truth you’re likely to pick another country if you are truly free to work from anywhere!

 For a simple lifestyle and nice riverside views, Waterford is a good option although it doesn’t have quite the same range of nightlife or entertainment options you’ll find in Cork or even Galway for example.